kossnocorp/superstate/README.md

   | "canceled";
 ```

-When using sending events, you must pass the context data to the function:
+When using creating instance or sending events, you must pass the context data:

 ```ts
 // Pass the initial context: